MarketDataApp/documentation/sheets-add-on/troubleshooting/common-error-messages.md

 These issues relate to general Market Data technical or service issues.
 The only solution is to check back later or submit a support ticket if the problem does not resolve itself after a few minutes.

 - `Internal server error, please try again later.` - This is a usually temporary failure of Market Data's server.
 If the error continues for more than 24 hours, open a ticket with the helpdesk.
+- `API Endpoint Offline.` - The Market Data API endpoint that should be responding to your formula's request is offline.
+If this problem continues for more than 15 minutes, report it to the helpdesk.
+- `API Gateway Offline.` - The gateway server is not responding or unavailable.
+If this problem continues for more than 15 minutes, report it to the helpdesk.
 - `Market Data is offline.` - Market Data servers are offline.
 The Add-on will not function until our servers are back online.
 [Check our status page](https://stats.uptimerobot.com/6Kv3zIow0A) to see details about the service outage.
-- `API Endpoint Offline` - The Market Data API endpoint that should be responding to your formula's request is offline.
-If this problem continues for more than 15 minutes, report it to the helpdesk.
-- `API Gateway Offline` - The gateway server is not responding or unavailable.
-If this problem continues for more than 15 minutes, report it to the helpdesk.

 ### Google Account Issues